BlokasLabs/pisound-docs/Example-projects.md

 Then you can add plugins in Plugins section, and patch them up in Patch Bay section.

-The top screenshot shows **ZSynAddSubFX** connected to pisound's Input and Output, as well as MIDI data routed to the synth plugin.
+The top screenshot shows **ZSynAddSubFX** connected to Pisound's Input and Output, as well as MIDI data routed to the synth plugin.

 There's a couple of plugins readily available to play around within Carla, and you should be able to find more LV2 plugins built for Raspberry Pi to experiment with on the Internet.

 ## Internet Radio Station

-Using **icecast** and **darkice** you can easily setup your own radio station and broadcast whatever is connected to the pisound input!
+Using **icecast** and **darkice** you can easily setup your own radio station and broadcast whatever is connected to the Pisound input!

 First let's get the required software installed:
 ```